qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 matrix through a geometric transformation.

 While applying the 'Nearest neighbour' method the map can have a pixelated structure when zooming in.
-This appearance can be improved by using the 'Bilinear' method.
+This appearance can be improved by using the 'Bilinear' or 'Cubic' method.
 Sharp features are caused to be blurred now.
 The effect is a smoother image.
-The method can be applied to digital topographic raster maps.
+The method can be applied e.g. to digital topographic raster maps.

-The 'Cubic' method can be applied to ...

 .. index:: Transparency